-Demonstration of how to the mouth bow is played:
+Demonstration of how the mouth bow is played:

-A new (2005) CD of mouthbow music by salmon fisherman and folk musician John Palmes from Juneau, Alaska, has since come out - in fact inspired by Buffy Sainte-Marie's "Ground Hog"; here is an NPR report on Mouth Bow: Small Voices:
+A CD of mouthbow music by salmon fisherman and folk musician John Palmes from Juneau, Alaska, has since come out, in 2005 - in fact inspired by Buffy Sainte-Marie's "Ground Hog"; here is an NPR report on Mouth Bow: Small Voices:

 Demonstration of how to play a "Ghost Catcher" (a mouthbow from Siberia):

-A performance on the "Great Island Mouthbow" in Taiwan (2009) by Colin Offord:
+performance on the "Great Island Mouthbow" in Taiwan (2009) by Colin

 If Jew's harp and mouthbow music is your kind of thing, try some of these MP3 and .wav files.
 A Google search will direct you to additional interesting sites.